nmorse/varnish-can/README.md

 ----------

  * Light weight
-   -- minimal install on the varnish server, only uses core NodeJS features.
+   -- Minimal install on the varnish server, only uses core NodeJS features.
 No need for npm or any NodeJS modules.
 Small footprint etc.
  * Authorized access
-   -- Without an SSL key, the access password is encrypted during transport.
+   -- No SSL key is required, but some security (on who could access the stats) is provided.
+Namely, the access password is encrypted during transport, and a onetime use URL used for every access.
- *
+ * No need for connecting via SSH to get stats :( Not easy in all server environments).
+ * Did I say light weight?
+   -- Well, saying it again, keeping it small, light, simple, so as to keep out of Varnish-Cache's hair.